 Accepting online donations is essential for any not-for-profit organisation.
-But just slapping a PayPal link on your site isn’t enough – you need to establish a process that actively encourages more substantial donations..
+But just slapping a PayPal link on your site isn’t enough – you need to establish a process that builds trust and actively encourages more substantial donations.
 But what does that actually look like?
 Based on our extensive experience, here’s a list of the most important things you need to do to optimise your online fundraising:

 Process donations on your own site